20220856/RR-20220856.github.io/Information-Systems/Assignments/Application/Application-of-Information-Systems-to-Business-Brief.md

 ||Cinema_ID|The Cinema ID, denoting which cinema the theatre is located|INT|FK|Cinema *(Many-to-One)*|
 ||Sound_ID|The Sound System ID, denoting which system the theatre uses|INT|FK|Sound System *(Many-to-One)*|

-For the Theatre Dataset, both the Cinema_ID and Sound_ID attributes are referential constraints - the information from both the Cinema Dataset and the SoundSystem Dataset are being referenced.
+For the Theatre Table, both the Cinema_ID and Sound_ID attributes are referential constraints - the information from both the Cinema Table and the SoundSystem Table are being referenced.
 This is because the theatre could not otherwise:
 - Be located within a Cinema Complex.
 - Have the Sound System in use be determined.

 ---

-## Screening Dataset
+## Screening Table

 |Entity|Attribute|Description|Data Type|PK/CK/FK|Cardinality|
 |:---:|---|---|---|---|:---:|